FarazRashid/JavaPractice/exercises/database-connection-exercise/Readme.md

 # Dependencies

-This program requires Java 8 or higher and the MySQL JDBC driver (mysql-connector-java.jar) to run
+This program requires Java 8 or higher and access to a MySQL or Oracle database.

+## Overview

+**DatabaseConnect** is a Java application that enables you to connect to different types of databases (MySQL and Oracle) and execute SQL queries or updates.
+It provides a simple command-line interface for interacting with databases.

 ## Usage

-To use this program, you need to have a MySQL database installed and running on your system.
-You also need to have the MySQL JDBC driver (mysql-connector-java.jar) in your classpath.
+To use this program, you need to have a MySQL database or Oracle database installed and running on your system.
+If you are using a MySQL database, you need to download the MySQL JDBC driver (mysql-connector-java.jar) and add it to your classpath.

+If you are using an Oracle database, you need to download the Oracle JDBC driver (ojdbc8.jar) and add it to your classpath.

 To connect to the database, you need to provide the following information: